romanroads/user_sample_code/README.md

             conda create -f environment_windows.yml

-- Execute sample code
+- Launch the sample code as well as Element

-    - Open an anaconda command prompt (search for "anaconda") we recommend using "Run as administrator" to launcher anaconda prompt
+    - Launch an anaconda command prompt (type "anaconda" in your Windows 10 search box) we recommend using "Run as administrator" to launcher anaconda prompt